BeauJoh/thesis/source/12-chapter-4-aiwc.md

 We see that executing the same application on a simulator instead of directly on the Intel OpenCL runtime has significant performance costs, both in terms of execution time and memory usage.
 AIWC takes 1800-4300$\times$ longer to execute depending on the problem size and uses 1.07$\times$, 1.96$\times$, 6.2$\times$, and 10.8$\times$ more memory as the problem size increases from tiny, small, medium and large respectively.
 The large memory footprint was limiting for us on one of the benchmarks; we encountered an issue with running the largest `lud` application where we exhausted the available RAM on our test system (16 GB), this was overcome by running the same experiment on a system with more RAM.
-The memory usage of AIWC is currently due to storing every register accessed during the simulated kernel run, it is needed for the local and global memory accesses entropy metrics which are calculated over different striding distances once the kernel has finished.
+The memory usage of AIWC is due to storing the index of every memory location accessed during the simulated kernel run, it is needed for the local and global memory accesses entropy metrics which are calculated over different striding distances once the kernel has finished.
-We propose instead of these addresses being stored in a linked list they instead could be written to disk -- which is much less of a factor on current development computers -- however this is future work.
+Instead of these addresses being stored in memory they instead could be written to disk.
 Until this improvement is performed, alternatives exist if the user is running out of memory, instead of executing the full range of kernel invocations to completion -- since some applications will repeat kernel execution hundreds or thousands of times to completion -- the developer could use AIWC for performance analysis on just a few iterations or a subset of the larger problem.
-In general, the final performance of the tool was not a limiting factor on a majority of the codes examined with AIWC and can still be performed quickly on the computer systems of today; \si{2{\giga\byte}} is a fraction of the total RAM available on commodity PCs, and the detailed AIWC metrics are valuable and take a few minutes to be generated on large problem sizes.
+The performance of the tool was not a limiting factor on a majority of the codes examined with AIWC taking just a few minutes to be generated on large problem sizes.

 The envisaged use of AIWC is that it is only run once, for instance, a developer wished to examine the characteristics of the kernel in order to identify suitability for accelerators or verify that a high degree of SIMD vectorization had been achieved.
-In the predictive scheduling setting, AIWC would be run on the codes prior to them being shipped/delivered; since these characteristics are collected by the developer on a realistic problem size, the metrics can be included as a comment in each kernels SPIR code, and the scheduler can use them by evaluating the shipped metrics on the model.
+In the predictive scheduling setting, AIWC would be run on the codes prior to them being shipped/delivered; since these characteristics are collected by the developer on a realistic problem size, the metrics can be included as a comment in each kernel's SPIR code, and the scheduler can use them by evaluating the shipped metrics on the model.
 Given the proposed workflow, the overhead added by AIWC is not significant or prohibitive to the prediction and scheduler pipeline.
 The predictive model is presented in detail in Chapter 5.